amzn/amzn-drivers/kernel/linux/ena/README.rst

 create a cache that can hold up to ``lpc_size * 1024`` pages for each RX queue.
 Setting it to 0, would disable this feature completely (fallback to regular page allocations).
+The feature can be toggled between on/off state using ethtool private flags, e.g.
+    # ethtool --set-priv-flags eth1 local_page_cache off

 The cache usage for each queue can be monitored using ``ethtool -S`` counters.
 Where: